Tips for Recognizing Learning Disorders in the Classroom

 School can be an emotional minefield for students with learning disorders.
 From struggling to keep up with peers to falling behind on schoolwork, the opportunities to feel bad about themselves can be overwhelming.

-• Kids with learning disorders often struggle with feelings of shame, embarrassment, and low-self esteem.
-If a child often seems to be down on himself, depressed, or frustrated at school, an undiagnosed learning disorder could be a cause.
+- Kids with learning disorders often struggle with feelings of shame, embarrassment, and low self-esteem.
+If a child often seems to be down on themselves, depressed, or frustrated at school, an undiagnosed learning disorder could be a cause

-• Kids with learning disorders may develop serious school-related anxiety.
-Especially before they are diagnosed, when they don’t understand why they keep up with their peers.
+- Kids with learning disorders may develop serious school-related anxiety — especially before they are diagnosed, when they don’t understand why they can’t keep up with their peers

-• Additionally, kids with learning disorders often struggle with “self-regulation,” meaning they lack the tools to manage and process emotions and are easily overwhelmed — which can lead to outbursts.
-For example, a student who flies off the handle when he’s asked to stay in his seat, or is reduced to tears when asked to try a challenging assignment.
+- Additionally, kids with learning disorders often struggle with “self-regulation,” meaning they lack the tools to manage and process emotions and are easily overwhelmed — which can lead to outbursts.
+For example, a student who flies off the handle when they’re asked to stay in their seat, or is reduced to tears when asked to try a challenging assignment

 Avoidance